techMathGroup/openHFDIB-DEM/README.md

 	-Containing namespace contactModel
 		-Gives access to functions resolving contactModel
-		-Specific functions listed in wallContact and prtPrtContact -Other files contains holders for contact variables
+		-Specific functions listed in wallContact and prtPrtContact -Other files contains holders for contact variables!